Review: Vegenarang Vegan Restaurant in Busan (+ Tips & Menu Prices)

 I was bummed that I wasn’t able to get the Korean vegan set meal for two that includes the lotus rice wraps.
 Hopefully, I’ll be able to try it with another person next time.

-There’s lots of vegan restaurants in Busan, and I can’t wait to come back!
+There’s plenty of great vegan restaurants in Busan, and I can’t wait to come back!

 Related Posts

-- 13 Free Things to Do in Busan (Popular + Underrated Spots!)
+- Top Things to Do in Busan (Popular + Underrated Spots!)

 - Don’t Miss This Free Busan Observatory Deck at Lotte Mall